oracle-samples/vbcs-samples/webServiceConsumption/README.md

 **Description:**

-This sample shows several patterns for drilling down from a list to a details page.
-Specifically using links, images, or buttons embedded in the list, or by clicking on the list row itself.
+This sample application illustrates consuming an external web service with no authentication and displaying data from that service in an application.
+The service uses an open api for obtaining the latest pollutant measurements for a particular location based on the latitude and longitude coordinates.

 **Environment Requirements:**